Middle School Curriculum

 Biology: The study of living things in their environment.

 Physics: Explaining the universe in terms of the simplest possible models express in terms of the movement and position of objects.

-Mathematics: The science that deal with the logic of shape, quantity and arrangement.
+Mathematics: The science that deals with the logic of shape, quantity, and arrangement.

 Imagination & Creativity

 We are all creators.
 We are all capable of imagining new futures and making them real.